 For many people, vehicle use is a frequent part of the work day, which means automobiles purchased or leased in a company’s name can come with tax benefits.
 On the other hand, there may be tax consequences that come with using a company car as a personal vehicle.
 If employees are driving the company vehicle, employers may be required to add a taxable benefit to the employee’s T4 each year.
-To help you understand these benefits, consequences and how the Canada Revenue Agency defines automobiles for business use, take a look at the information below.
+Providing professional accounting services for the past 10 years, we want to help you understand these benefits, consequences and how the Canada Revenue Agency defines automobiles for business use, take a look at the information below.

 Defining Automobiles for Tax Purposes

 The Income Tax Act sets clear definitions for exactly what can be described and taxed as an automobile.
 This is important to be aware of, because there are examples of motor vehicles that do not meet this definition, and are therefore taxed differently.
 The CRA defines an automobile as “a motor vehicle that is designed or adapted mainly to carry individuals on highways and streets and has a seating capacity of not more than the driver and 8 passengers.”
 This definition does not include large vans, pickup trucks or similar large sized vehicles that are used primarily to transport goods 90% of the time.
 With that in mind, we can think of automobiles as company cars and/or minivans used primarily to transport clients, employees or other individuals.